Afghanistan–Mexico relations

-Afghanistan and Mexico hold diplomatic relations, both being members of the United Nations and the World Trade Organization.
+The nations of Afghanistan and Mexico established diplomatic relations in 1961.
+Both nations are members of the United Nations and the World Trade Organization.

 History

 Due to a vast distance between Afghanistan and Mexico, the relation between the two nations never developed into one of high priority.
-Both nations established diplomatic relations with each other on the 27 June 1961.
-Since then, bilateral relations between both nations are mainly conducted in international forums such as at the United Nations.
+Both nations established diplomatic ties on the 27 June 1961.
+Since then, bilateral relations have mainly been conducted at international forums such as the United Nations.